The Most Dangerous Game (1932)

 Robert explains the situation to the Count, who bemoans the dangerous waters and explains that shipwrecks are frightfully common around the island.
 He currently has two survivors from the last wreck still staying with him.

-Robert is puzzled but doesn’t seem alarmed by his situation.
+Robert is puzzled but not alarmed by his situation.
 In fact, he and the count have a pleasant chat full of witty remarks and smiles.
 Robert laughs about the state of his clothes, the Count mocks his servant, and you forget that Robert just survived a shipwreck that killed everyone else on board.

 Robert says something along the lines of “I am rather shaken up,” before going gamely off to change his clothes.
 First things first, you know, old chap.